Disasters can strike any moment, and it’s best to prepare beforehand to tackle any scenario.

 That’s everything we had to tell you about smoke alarms and how to keep them in working condition for several years.

-But even with regular maintenance, it's good practice to replace old alarms after ten years.
+But even with regular maintenance, replacing old alarms after ten years is good practice.
 Also, no matter the situation, never disable smoke alarms or forget to replace them after cleaning.
 This invites trouble and could be the difference between safely evacuating in a disaster or getting trapped inside.

-Nor should you use smoke detector batteries for running toys and other appliances or vice-versa.
+Nor should you use the smoke alarm’s batteries for running toys and other appliances or vice-versa.

 You can check out the government’s fire safety standards and precautions on the official website if needed.
 And whenever in doubt, refer to our guide for hassle-free smoke alarm maintenance or installation.